 Minimizes Pressure Ulcers

-This is the percentage of residents who have had a pressure ulcer.
-Pressure ulcers are damage to the skin caused by remaining in the same position for an excessive period of time.
+This indicates the percentage of residents that suffered from a pressure ulcer.
+Pressure ulcers are skin damage caused by staying in the same position for too long.

 Minimizes Serious Falls